tucats/ego/docs/API.md

 &nbsp;

+If a `_row_id_` field exists in the row representation, then *only* the matching row in the table with that exact ID will be update.
 If not specified, all rows will be updated using the same value.
-Use the `filter` option to select specific rows.
+In addition to a `_row_id_` you can use the `filter` option to select specific rows that are to be updated.
 You can reference the column values if they are sufficiently unique.

-You can also perform a GET operation to see the current values, and then use the `_row_id_` value from the result set to specify a single specific row to be updated.
+A common usage is to perform a GET operation on the row(s) you wish to update so you have a rowset with all the IDs alreaady in them.
+You can then update the value(s) you wish in the rowset, and then pass the rowset back for the PATCH operation to update the values.
+The presence of the `_row_id_` column in the rowset guarantees that only the rows in the rowset are updaed, and you may not need any further filtering.
+Note that in this case, you can still use the ?columns parameter to specify the columns in the rowset that are to be used for the update, and any other column info in the rowset is ignored.

 &nbsp;

 Here is an example payload that can be sent to the server to update the row for account number 101 to change the name to "Bob".
 The account number (and the synthetic row ID) are not modified by this operation.
+This assumes that only one row in the table has the given account number of 101.

 &nbsp;